 If a faculty member would like to hold class outside of their assigned classroom (pooled or otherwise) in a non-traditional space, they must get approval from a department chair and/or Dean’s Office for the faculty member seeking to move a class to a non-traditional space.

 Delivery of Instruction

-Academic coursework will be delivered in a variety of formats with some courses being either predominantly online or in-person, and others in a hybrid format, with learning offered simultaneously in the classroom and remotely to serve students regardless of whether they are able to be on campus.
-All courses will be designed with the capacity to pivot to fully remote learning with minimal disruption.
+Academic coursework is being delivered in a variety of formats with some courses being either predominantly online or in-person, and others in a hybrid format, with learning offered simultaneously in the classroom and remotely to serve students regardless of whether they are able to be on campus.
+All courses have been designed with the capacity to pivot to fully remote learning with minimal disruption.